Swiss supreme court reverses freeze on Angolan tycoon's $900 million fortune

 Carlos Manuel de Sao Vicente was a key figure in Angola’s oil industry, heading a group of companies called AAA International which sold insurance contracts to state oil company Sonangol over nearly two decades of bumper profits.

-According to a copy of the unpublished Mar.
-10 decision obtained by Reuters, the Supreme Court noted that prosecutors “did not precisely determine, as it was their task to do, the predicate offences for money laundering necessary to justify the upholding of a seizure on the bank assets of the appellant”.
+According to a copy of the unpublished March 10 decision obtained by Reuters, the Supreme Court in Lausanne noted that prosecutors “did not precisely determine, as it was their task to do, the predicate offences for money laundering necessary to justify the upholding of a seizure on the bank assets of the appellant”.

 “The appellant has given explanations for each of the (bank) activities deemed problematic by the public prosecutor”, the court added.